Introduction to M365 Group

-Microsoft 365 Group is a unified collaboration framework that brings together people, tools, and resources to streamline teamwork across Microsoft 365 apps.
+Microsoft 365 Group is a a powerful way to streamline communication, scheduling, and collaboration with your staff.
 It’s not just an email distribution list—it’s a shared workspace that includes:

 • Shared inbox (via Outlook)